 Why Most Branding Fails & What Actually Works!

-If you ask most people what branding is, they will say something like: “It’s my logo & colour palette” - That answer is understandable, it is also the reason many businesses struggle to stand out.
+If you ask most people what branding is, they will say: “It’s my logo & colour palette” - That answer is understandable, it is also the reason many businesses struggle to stand out.

-Branding is not decoration.
-It is not a logo.
-It is not a colour palette.
+Branding is not just decoration.
+It is not just a logo and a colour palette.
 Branding is identity.
-And when a business has no clear identity, it becomes invisible.
+When a business has no clear identity, it becomes invisible.

 • Why does this business exist?